DKR-HIPS/downtimer/README.md

 # DownTimer
-DownTimer - Arduino-controlled timer switch with LCD and RTC
+<b>DownTimer - Arduino-controlled timer switch with LCD and RTC</b>

 This project is about an Arduino-controlled timer switch to control the usage of an electrical device.
 It has a daily time contingent which is reset every morning.
 The one-button operation allows to start/stop the device, and the time already used is remembered also in case it would be unplugged.
 This is achieved by using the EEPROM which is present on the DS3231-type realtime clock module.
 Information about the current state is displayed on the LCD.